yarms1/py-dictionary/README.md

 Be attentive to basic requirements for the implementation of the dictionary (initial capacity, load factor, resize ...)

 Also, not forgot to store `(key, hash, value)` as node in hash table.
+Hash table may be stored as simple list of nodes.

 Notes:
 - you can implement other methods of the dict interface (both regular and magic):